udoe/mira/README.md

 Autostart
+1. create a .sh file (example: ~/launch_mira.sh)
+    #!/usr/bin/sh
+    sleep 5
+    /usr/bin/python ~/Github/mira/mira.py --fullscreen
-1. edit ~/.config/wayfire.ini
+2. edit ~/.config/wayfire.ini
-2. add a section
+3. add a section at the end
     [autostart]
-    (name) = command to run
+    (name) = path of file to be run on startup
-3. save and exit
+4. save and exit
-4. reboot
+5. reboot